denoland/docs/runtime/tutorials/how_to_with_npm/prisma.md

 curl -X POST http://localhost:8000/dinosaur -H "Content-Type: application/json" -d '{"name": "Deno", "description":"The fastest, most secure, easiest to use Dinosaur ever to walk the Earth."}'
 ```

-And in your Prisma dashboard, you should see a new row:
+You should now see a new row on Prisma Studio:

 ![New dinosaur Deno in Prisma](../../manual/images/how-to/prisma/3-new-dinosaur-in-prisma.png)